How To Enjoy Bucharest In Winter – 26 Things To Do When It Snows & Is Cold

 Palace of the Parliament - Best Things to See and Do in Bucharest, Romania

-This monumental building was erected as another unmissable stop in town during the communist Ceausescu regime, which holds the record of being the heaviest building in the world and one of the biggest administrative buildings ever built, second only to the US Pentagon.
+This monumental building was erected as another unmissable stop in town during the communist Ceausescu regime.
+It is the world’s heaviest building and one of the biggest administrative buildings ever built, second only to the US Pentagon.

 Locals confirm that dozens of secret tunnels within the palace reach many areas in town.